JamesPImes/pyTRSplat/docs/source/modules/warnings.rst

 Custom Warnings
 ===============

-These custom warnings are subclasses of ``UserWarning`` and flag lands that could not be depicted on the plat.
+These custom warnings are subclasses of ``UserWarning``, and they flag lands that could not be properly depicted on the plat.

 .. autoclass:: pytrsplat.UndefinedLotWarning